barbazul/1kfa/mod_deckahedron_world_gm_guide.md

 additionally choose any C card that wasn't chosen in the draft.

-### Name your character

-When players have finished picking cards, ask them what their character is called.
-Have them write the name on the top of their character sheet bold and large so that you can read it.
-Using large print with a felt-tipped marker is recommended.

 ### Choose Int / Str / Dex

 ![Point distributions](images/point_distributions.png){ width=7cm }

 Tell the players to choose how to distribute 6 points among the attributes.
 No attribute may have a rank of zero.
-They must all be at least Anchors.
+They must all be at least Anchors, and there's no rank above Dart.

 Looking at which attributes get applied to their chosen move cards will help the players decide how to distribute these 6 points.

+> Now that you've got a few moves, you'll want to fill in your character's
+> attributes.
+There are three: Dexterity, Intelligence, and Strength,
+> shortened to "Dex", "Int", and "Str" on your character sheet.
+>
+> You have six points to distribute among them, and each attribute must
+> have at least one point -- you can't have an attribute of rank zero.
+>
+> Your attributes will affect the degree of success you enjoy when you
+> trigger the different moves.
+You can see what the moves depend on by
+> looking towards the upper left side of a move card.
+A move that depends
+> on Str is more likely to get a better result when your Str is really
+> high.
+>
+> If you're interested in the exact statistical breakdown, there's a page
+> at the end of your move booklet that lays it all out.
+For now though,
+> you should probably just go with your gut.

+### Name your character

+When players have finished picking cards, ask them what their character is called.

+> Ok, now think of a name for your character and write it down.
+> When you've got it written down, announce it to the table.

+Have them write the name on the top of their character sheet bold and large so that you can read it.
+Using large print with a felt-tipped marker is recommended.

 ### Add flesh

-As they are choosing cards, ask the questions on this list, one-at-a-time, and make notes from the players' answers.
+Starting with the first player to announce their character's name, ask the questions on this list, one-at-a-time, and make notes of the players' answers.
 Don't ask each question to each player, address a question to just one player, then move on, asking the next question to the next player.
 This exercise gets the players thinking about their characters, and gets the table talking, so it's ok for players